git-town/git-town/website/src/commands/repo.md

 ### Positional arguments

-When called without arguments, the _repo_ command shows the repository toRefId the `origin` remote.
+When called without arguments, the _repo_ command shows the repository at the `origin` remote.

-When called with an argument, it shows the repository toRefId the remote with the given name.
+When called with an argument, it shows the repository at the remote with the given name.

 ### Configuration